William Yang

 School/Teacher: Juilliard School / Robert McDonald

-As a soloist, Mr. Yang has appeared with the Fort Worth Symphony Orchestra, Southeast Iowa Symphony Orchestra, and the Minnesota Orchestra.
-He studied at the Curtis Institute of Music and is currently a Kovner Fellow at The Juilliard School studying under Robert McDonald.
-His previous teachers were Alexander Korsantia and Paul Wirth.
-Mr. Yang has also received instruction from Hung- Kuan Chen, Yoheved Kaplinsky, Antonio Pompa-Baldi, Gary Graffman, Peter Takacs, Boris Berman, and Andre Watts, among others.
+As a soloist, Mr. Yang has performed with the Fort Worth Symphony Orchestra, the Southeast Iowa Symphony Orchestra, and the Minnesota Orchestra.
+He studied at the Curtis Institute of Music and is currently a Kovner Fellow at The Juilliard School, where he is under the guidance of Robert McDonald.
+His previous teachers include Alexander Korsantia and Paul Wirth.
+He has also received instruction from notable pianists such as Hung-Kuan Chen, Yoheved Kaplinsky, Antonio Pompa-Baldi, Gary Graffman, Peter Takacs, Boris Berman, and Andre Watts.

-William Yang began piano studies at the age of four and gave his first performances at age seven.
-Outside of piano, William enjoys playing table tennis.
+William began his piano studies at the age of four and gave his first performances when he was seven.
+Outside of music, he enjoys playing table tennis.

 Repertoire